tech-advantage/edc-popover-dotnet/README.md

 You can find a simple implementation in the example section below

 ## Example
-To see this utility in action, just run this example
+To see this utility in action, just run this example the edc-popover-dotnet-example-app

 ## License